 The ceremony of cleansing people, places and objects through smoke is continued today.
 Not only good for keeping pesky flying insects away certain plant smokes (smudges) could preserve food and hides.
 Some smudges could also impart protection from unseen spirits and thoughts.
 To apply the protective cleansing power of a smudge a leaf or resin was heated to make smoke that was brushed over the person or object often with a feather fan.
 Some plant smokes had specific healing properties while others more generic powers.

-The smudge smoke is made either by spreading dry herbs on hot coals or hot rocks or igniting dry hers in a clay bowl or shell.
+The smoke for smudging is made either by spreading dry herbs on hot coals or hot rocks or igniting dry hers in a clay bowl or shell.

 Desert sage brush covers much of the high plateau of the western states and is expanding its range.
 Sagebrush bark has provided fiber for footwear and clothing to the Fremont culture.
 Sagebrush grows a protective cover for rabbits and small game, improving their habitat.
 With its many variations and names, Big Sage Brush, Mountain Ball Sage (Artemesia frigida), Sweet Sage (Artemesia dracunculoderes), Black Sage (Artemesia nova) as well as all its common tribal names, sage is a respected plant family.

 Desert sage grows on the high desert of the West.
 It is traditionally used in ceremonies and included in medicine pouches and bundles.
 Sage is burned in smudging ceremonies to drive out bad spirits, feelings or influences.
 The leaves are valued for their aromatic properties and are used as a natural moth repellent.
 Sage can be used in numerous ways.
 Native Americans of the Plains Nations cover the floor of their sweat lodges with sage.
 They will also breathe through a small bundle of sage and at times rub the bundle on their bodies while in the sweat lodge.